dzackgarza/qual-wiki/30_Complex Analysis/040_Residues/030_Exercises_Integrals.md

 .\]

 Each branch point $\pm 1$ introduces a monodromy factor of $\sqrt{e^{2i\pi}} = e^{i\pi} = -1$, which cancel provided loops are not able to encircle a single branch point.
-So take the branch cut to be the slit $[-1, 1]$, forcing any loop to encircle neither or both of $\pm 1$ -- now use a dogbone contour around the slit and apply the residue theorem to the *exterior* region:
+So take the branch cut to be the slit $[-1, 1]$, forcing any loop to encircle neither or both of $\pm 1$ -- now use a dogbone contour $\Gamma$ around the slit and apply the residue theorem to the *exterior* region:

 ![](figures/2021-12-28_00-37-42.png)

 The contribution from the top segment $\gamma_1$:
 \[